Frequently asked questions

 How long is camp?

-Morning and afternoon camp sessions are 3 hours long.
-Full day options are 9:00am to 4:00pm.
+Morning camp sessions are 3 hours long from 9am to noon.

 What will my child learn during camp?

-Campers will produce unique projects each week of camp (see camp session topics when registering) and will learn the basics of working with clay.
-Projects will be produced using hand building and/or slab-building methods, unless the topic is specifically wheel throwing (kids ages 9-12).
+Campers will produce unique projects each week of camp and will learn the basics of working with clay.
+Projects will be produced using hand building and/or slab-building methods, unless the topic is specifically wheel throwing (kids ages 10-15).

 What does my child need to bring to camp?

-Please ensure your child brings clothes that can get dirty, a hand towel, a water bottle, snack(s) or lunch that doesn’t require refrigeration or heating, and a positive attitude to camp!
+Please ensure your child brings clothes that can get dirty, a hand towel, a water bottle, snack(s), and a positive attitude to camp!

 Do you offer a sibling discount?